|Hotels||Health and Safety Guidance & Operational Protocols|

 - Transportation operators must wash or sanitize hands after handling money and should have routine daily temperature checks.

-Do you have re-opening dates of other hotels?
+Do you have re-opening dates of hotels?

 What can I expect to see at certified accommodations?

 All Certified accommodations will be adhering to standards required by the Central Board of Health and the Ministry of Tourism.
 No activities deemed high-risk will be permitted, and there will be additional focus on sanitization, and the utilization of contactless technology.

 Temperature checks may be given upon arrival.